Christ Church Georgetown in white text with dark blue background

 All are invited and encouraged to participate in the life of the parish through one or more of the many volunteer opportunities that exist.
 Some examples are: serving in a liturgical capacity as an usher, acolyte, lector, or member of the Altar Guild; serving as a Sunday school teacher, youth leader, or on a parish committee; serving our homeless brothers and sisters through the Soup Kitchen, Grate Patrol, or Georgetown Ministry Center's Winter Shelter.

-• How do I contribute financially to the mission and ministry of Christ Church?
+• How do I contribute financially to Christ Church?

 The vast majority of funding for parish mission and ministry is generated through pledges made by parishioners each year.
 To learn more, speak with a member of the clergy and visit the Stewardship page.